Malobika8/All-In-One/SpringMVCIntermediate/SpringMvcAdvanced/DesigningServiceLayer-Ch-12.md

   <img width="1143" alt="Screenshot 2024-06-20 at 11 55 21 AM" src="https://github.com/Malobika8/All-In-One/assets/111234135/2d75a3f8-c266-4595-b731-2596a6460f5a">

-  *Note: Only when the Cookies are blocked the JSESSIONID is appended to url*
+  *Note: Only when the Cookies are blocked the JSESSIONID is appended to url.
+If not, it works as expected*

+  Sample with Cookies unblocked

   <img width="1144" alt="Screenshot 2024-06-20 at 11 58 50 AM" src="https://github.com/Malobika8/All-In-One/assets/111234135/c9b0c905-5903-4aa5-891e-5e0da74a2345">
   <img width="1030" alt="Screenshot 2024-06-20 at 11 59 20 AM" src="https://github.com/Malobika8/All-In-One/assets/111234135/3621e6f1-a9f6-4068-9b45-b557e8a58877">